youngleee/thesis/webshop-mf/docs/README.md

 2. **Reduced Network Overhead**: 99.7% reduction in requests compared to polling
 3. **Enhanced User Experience**: Instantaneous updates create a seamless shopping experience
 4. **Resilient Design**: Fallback mechanisms ensure functionality even when WebSockets are unavailable

+## SQLite Integration

+The backend service utilizes SQLite for data persistence, providing a lightweight yet powerful database solution:

+- **Self-contained database**: The entire database exists as a single file
+- **Zero configuration**: No separate server process to install or manage
+- **ACID compliant**: Ensures data integrity
+- **Schema-based**: Well-defined tables for products and cart items
+- **Perfect for thesis demonstration**: Easy to showcase data persistence without complex setup

+The SQLite database automatically creates the necessary tables and stores product and cart information persistently.

 ## Micro-Frontend Components